 FREE admission every Saturday

-Both the deYoung and Legion of Honor in San Francisco are free every Saturday for Bay Area residents.
-They are listed up there on “Free Tuesdays for all”.
+Both the deYoung Fine Art Museum and Legion of Honor in San Francisco are free every Saturday for Bay Area residents.
+They are both listed earlier in this post under “First Tuesdays”.

 Chabot Space & Science Center Observatory Deck | Most Friday & Saturday Nights

-Weather permitting, on Friday & Saturday nights from 7:30 to 10:30 pm, it’s free to visit the observatory deck at Chabot and see the telescopes in action for spectacular night sky viewing.
+Weather permitting, the observatory deck at Chabot is free to visit on Friday and Saturday nights from 7:30 to 10:30 pm to view the spectacular night sky through their telescopes.
 Note: this program doesn’t include general admission to the museum.

 What’s great for kids: Star-loving kids can check out the telescopes for free.
 Volunteers are friendly and help all visitors see the celestial bodies.
 Don’t forget to bundle up and check out these other helpful tips before visiting the observation deck.